wokast/RePrimAnd/_sources/python_interf.rst.txt

 arrays with the arbitrarily-spaced tabulated sample points.
 If temperature and/or electron fraction are not available, pass an empty list instead.
-Any dimensionful arguments have to be specified in the unit system desired for the EOS, specified by the `uc` argument with respect to SI units.
+Any dimensionful arguments have to be specified in the unit system desired for the EOS, specified by the `eos_units` argument with respect to SI units.
 See also :cpp:func:`~EOS_Toolkit::make_eos_barotr_spline`